trelea/TreleaEmail-Backend/README.md

 Validation was built using express-validator and costume interafces that represents Data Transfer Objects (DTOs) for request body.
 Requests objects an annotated.

+## Notifications
+App also provides users notificatios whenever a user recived a new email.

+For notofication implimentation i used socket.io.
+Express and Socket.io are running on same port this lets Backend and also Frontend to sent sockets datas through http/https protocol and notify users when they recived a new email.

 ## APIs EndPoints

 ### Authentication Endpoints